nkanungo/EVA6/MNIST_99.4_Accuracy_8k Parameters/README.md

 Step7 of architecture changes:
 ================================
 ## Target:
-We saw in the last run that the validation accuracy is around 99.4 towards the last couple of epochs.
+I saw in the last run that the validation accuracy is around 99.4 towards the last couple of epochs.
 But on 13th & 14th Epoch it slipped to 99.38.
-MNIST is a easy dataset, so can we learn faster to achieve this accuracy in lesser number of epochs and with more consistency?
+MNIST is a easy dataset, so can I learn faster to achieve this accuracy in lesser number of epochs and with more consistency?
 Let's check it out

 ## Result:
 I have got Train accuracy: 98.87 validation accuracy: 99.44 Number of parameters: 8,582